Black America speaks. America should listen.

 Eliminate racial disparities in environmental safety.
 Many African-American communities are exposed to very harmful toxic environments, not just Flint, Michigan.
 My elementary school in Detroit was demolished due to toxic waste.
 Marathon Oil built a 250-acre refinery less than two miles from my childhood home.
 The air is almost impossible to breathe and the health conditions of many African-Americans is disproportionate with those in the rest of America, partly due to environmental injustice in our communities.
 Stop exposing our families to toxic chemicals and waste.

 America, you are very quick to call us thugs and tell the world we are not peaceful.
 Tupac Shakur taught us when you see THUGS, what you really see is The Hate U Give.
 When the first slave ship showed up in Jamestown in 1619, we said, “PEACE!!!” and you chose slavery.
 When we peacefully tried to end slavery, you chose the Civil War.
 After slavery, we tried to peacefully build our communities, and you chose to lynch us and bomb us.
 When we tried to peacefully achieve civil rights, you chose to murder our civil rights leaders.
+When we peacefully tried to vote, you chose to violently stand in our way.
 When we put our hands up in peace, you chose to shoot.
 When we went to church to pray for peace, you chose to execute us.
 When Colin Kaepernick exercised our First Amendment rights to peacefully take a knee in protest, you chose to punish us, and instead took a knee on George Floyd’s neck for 8 minutes and 46 seconds.

 When you came to this country, our Native American brothers and sisters said “PEACE!!!” and you chose war, rape, and went on to burn down their villages and steal their land.
 When our Hispanic brothers and sisters came here seeking a better life just like your ancestors, they said “PEACE!!!” and you chose to tell them they broke the law by crossing a man-made boundary, literally took their children out of their arms, incarcerated babies, and sent the parents back across the line without their loved ones.
 Unfortunately, this atrocity continues even to this day.